AAmmar2005/DataScience_Internship_DevelopersHub/README.md

 # DevelopersHub Corporation - Data Science & Analytics Internship

  I am **Ahmad Ammar**, a Data Science Intern at DevelopersHub.
-This repository is a professional documentation of the tasks I completed during my internship.
+This repository is a documentation of the tasks I completed during my internship.
 My work involved data cleaning, visualization, and building predictive models using Python.

 ---